einar-hjortdal/lexical_uuid/README.md

 - I do not need strict UUID compatibility: Percona Server can still store and retrieve Lexical UUID v2 with `UUID_TO_BIN()` and `BIN_TO_UUID()`, it does not matter to me if these are official UUID versions.
-- I do not generate more than 255 of these per microsecond: the rate at which Lexical UUID v2 are generated in my programs is not so high, to the point that the `seq` may even be superfluous.
+- I do not generate more than 255 of these per microsecond: the rate at which Lexical UUID v2 are generated in my programs is not so high, the `seq` may even be superfluous.